 The soul or mind cannot be diseased, not in a tangible way.
 Since these institutions don’t recognize the soul, the idea that one could approach “mental illness” effectively with drugs is a losing endeavor.
 The etiology of mental disease is one that is not well known but what is known is the drugs used to subdue the symptoms.
 Unfortunately, the drugs don’t address the issues, they only mask the symptoms.

 And binds up their wounds.”

-If we will only remember who ultimately is our healer, we would consistently run to the Lord and truly be healed.
-He is our maker and the fact that He conceived us by His own thought, He certainly knows how to restore us who are broken.
+We must remember who ultimately is our healer.
+If we would only run to the Lord when we are troubled, we might actually be healed.
+The Lord is our maker and the fact that He brought us forth by His own hand figures that He knows how to restore those who are broken.
 If we will subject each part of our being into obedience to Christ, the ravages of sin, drugs, or even worldly corruption will begin to be washed white as snow.

-When we address body, mind, and spirit….giving every aspect of our lives into the care of the Lord in obedience and trust will see the peaceful fruits of righteousness and the Spirit of God making us into all He intended us to be.
+When we address body, mind, and spirit….giving every aspect of our lives into the care of the Lord in obedience and trust we will see the peaceful fruits of righteousness and the Spirit of God making us into all He intended us to be—-Whole!